NVSL/CSE141pp-Resources/labs/Unrolling-Loops-and-Branch-Prediction/README.md

 ### Start Unrolling!

-Read through the lab write up.
+Read through the lab write-up.
 You will need to do some specific type of unrolling to complete it.

 For each type of unrolling follow these steps:
 1. Modify `sqmm()`